 This is a statement, I read online.
 In The Bankers Magazine, it was published in 1964 as: “Let me tell you about the law of holes: If you find yourself in a hole, stop digging.”
 The part after the colon in that version has also been attributed to American humorist Will Rogers.

 This part is relevant to your Debt situation.
 If you have a lot of Debts, stop accumulating more.
 Do yourself a favour and cut down on your debts.
 There are different types of Debt.
-You can read this article on the 11 Ways To Get Out Of Debt Faster.
+You can follow the steps in this Debt Consolidation Guide to get yourself out of debt faster.

 The ideal amount to Save Each Month should ideally be atleast 10% of you income.
 If you can do more, you are a champ.